Elyes-nk/netflix-api/README.md

+# Back for my Netflix clone

-# BackEnd with NodeJs / GraphQl / JsonWebToken authentication / Stripe payment method
+#### with NodeJs / ExpressJs / JsonWebToken authentication / Stripe payment method for subscribtions